peaceyyy/CodeChum-Problems-Solutions/README.md

 # CodeChum-Problems-Solutions
-A compilation of all my solutions to various CodeChum problems during my 1st Semester in my first year at the University of San Carlos
+A compilation of all my solutions to various CodeChum problems during my first year at the University of San Carlos, Cebu

-Credits to the CodeChum Admins and the professors of the University of San Carlos, Cebu for providing us problems ~~to stress about~~ to solve and improve our analytical and problem-solving skills.
+Credit goes to the CodeChum Admins and the University of San Carlos, Cebu professors for providing us with problems ~~to stress about~~ to solve and improve our analytical and problem-solving skills.